-- Upon submission, an automatic notification e-mail is sent by the MICA website to inform the responsible Focal Point(s) and the MICA Cell that a new IC application has been created. - 2.
+- 1. The MICA Cell shall submit this IC application on the MICA website. - Upon submission, an automatic notification e-mail is sent by the MICA website to inform the responsible Focal Point(s) and the MICA Cell that a new IC application has been created. - 2.
 Once the Focal Point has acknowledged the IC application on the MICA website, the MICA Cell shall integrate this IC application.
 The IC application is then ready to be processed. - Upon integration, an automatic notification e-mail is sent by the MICA website to inform the responsible Focal Point(s) and the MICA Cell.